m-zetina/openCV-work/README.md

 # openCV-work
- Python scripts to learn and implement fnuctionlaities of urop work using openCV
+ Python scripts to learn and implement functionlaities of UROP work using openCV (Summer 2020)